janis5000/ELAS/frontend/src/components/Projects/StudentConnector/README.md

  - Frontend installation
     - Open a command prompt, move inside frontend folder, and follow the steps below by typing the commands in your command prompt
-          - Open command prompt/terminal and follow the steps below:

             - Download and install node packages